xvxx/hatter/README.md

 ## Hello Hatter

-Here are a few basic examples of what Hatter looks like:
+Here are a few basic examples of what Hatter looks like and the HTML it generates:

 ```html
 <!-- Hatter -->